Christianity in the Middle East: Palestine

 About 173,000 Arab Palestinian Christians lived in the Palestinian Authority (including the West Bank and Gaza Strip) in the 1990s.
 Both the founder of the Popular Front for the Liberation of Palestine, George Habash, and the founder if its offshoot the DFLP, Nayif Hawatmeh, were Christians, as is prominent Palestinian activist and former Palestinian Authority minister Hanan Ashrawi.
 Nowadays, 50% of all Palestinian Christians are Catholics.

 Over the last years, unlike the increase trend in the Christian population of Israel, the number of Christians in the Palestinian Authority has declined severely.
 The decline of Christianity in the Palestinian Authority is largely attributed to poor birth rates, compared with the dominant Muslim population.
 The updated number of Arab Christians in the Palestinian Authority is under 75,000.

 Gaza Strip

 Since the Hamas takeover of the Gaza Strip in 2007, anti-Christian attitudes have been on the increase.
-Unlike in the Palestinian National Authority, the Hamas administration does not include Christians.
-From about 2,000–3,000 Christians before Hamas takeover, as few as one thousand remain in the Gaza Strip under Hamas Administration.
+Unlike in the Palestinian Authority in the West Bank, the Hamas administration does not include Christians.
+From about 2,000–3,000 Christians before Hamas takeover, as few as one thousand remain in the Gaza Strip under Hamas rule.